Why Progesterone Is Both Good and Bad for Mood (and How to Treat PMDD)

 Progesterone and the brain

 For most women, progesterone is good for mood because it converts to a neurosteroid called allopregnanolone, which calms GABA receptors.
-Progesterone’s calming neurosteroid effect is why progesterone capsules are usually tranquillizing and why times of high progesterone (luteal phase and pregnancy) can make you sleepy.
-Almost no progestin (the drugs of hormonal birth control) converts to allopregnanolone, so progestins cannot soothe mood like progesterone can.
+Progesterone’s calming neurosteroid effect is why progesterone capsules are usually sedating and why women can feel drowsy during times of high progesterone, such as the early luteal phase and pregnancy.
+Progestins do not convert to allopregnanolone, so progestins cannot soothe mood like progesterone can.

 GABA receptor PMDD